 What Vigil was doing in the interim – and what it was doing prior to being sent to Ilos the first time – are subjects it will not discuss.
 As I said, it claims to have been shut down for most (but not all) of that time.

 Based on very fragmentary records from a Prothean ruin in the Black Rim, Vigil was not trusted by the Protheans, and as a result they kept him out of the loop on several projects.
 The end result of this was that the Protheans, already divided by the loss of the Citadel, did not even have the strength to coordinate forces and make use of Vigil's knowledge.

 Assigning motives to an AI of this complexity is somewhat akin to winning a rigged game of Quasar – even if you luck out and get the right answer, it doesn't help you.

-Vigil claims its motive and programming is to destroy the Reaper threat in our galaxy.
-A number of analysts point out that such an answer is frighteningly vague as to how it would stop it, or if it would bother to do so in our cycle.
+Vigil claims its motives and programming are to destroy the Reaper threat in our galaxy.
+A number of analysts point out that such an answer is frighteningly vague as to how it would stop it, or if it would bother to do so in our Cycle.